MathiasJensen96/si-message-broker/README.md

 #### Customer Notifications: ####

 Use message brokers to trigger notifications to customers about order confirmations, delays, or other relevant updates.

+We intend to use kafka as a message broker between our microservices for our exam project.
+This will allow our customer service to communicate with our restaurant service and from there to our courier service.